peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Customization

 It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
-That being said, consumers often want to customize the appearance of components and it can be difficult to reconcile these two opposing ideas.
+That being said, users often want to customize the appearance of components and it can be difficult to reconcile these two opposing ideas.

-Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to ensure visual consistency?
+Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to ensure consistency?

-If customization is supported, to what degree should a component allow the consumer to override its appearance?
-Should a component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?
+If customization is supported, to what degree should a component allow the user to override its appearance?

+Should a component allow its internal elements to be styled directly or limit the user to choosing a predefined theme (i.e. light, dark)?

 Should a component allow any part of its template to be customized?

 #### Abstractness